ConceptaNjolima/MyTNTResources/Week 1/[PM1.3] HMW and ideation.md

 ## Post-session

 Together read [HMW and Ideation](https://github.com/tnt-summer-academy/Curriculum/blob/main/Reference/Product%20decks/1.3%20-%20HMW%20and%20ideation.pdf).
 This document introduces the ideate phase of design thinking.
 The goal is to expand thinking in a problem space and sketch a whole range of solution ideas.
 This is the time to go big on ideas of how to address your problem statements.
-The document covers the two team activities for today.
+The document has examples of the two team activities for today.

 ### Brainstorm with HMW (50 min)